hisahi/uncil/docs/OS.md

 `os.getenv([env])`

-If `env` is not `null`, gets the value of the environment variable `env` (string),.Returns the value as a string, or `null` if no such environment variable was found.
+If `env` is not `null`, gets the value of the environment variable `env` (string).
+Returns the value as a string, or `null` if no such environment variable was found.

 If `env` is `null` or not given, returns all environment variables as a table.